But, as there’s enough to read about that elsewhere and my blog is mostly about happy things, I want to share something else.

 Hopefully, I’ll get it back just in time to take it for a spin the coming days, as the weather is about to change for the better.

-Stay tuned, as my next post will be about my first experiences with my shiny new Canyon SpeedMax
+Stay tuned, as one of my next posts will be about my first experiences with my shiny new Canyon SpeedMax CF 8 Disc Sram Force eTap AXS